DCS-training/website-with-github-pages/README.md

 Your website should now be live on \[username\].github.io!
 It may take a few minutes to show up.

+### Optional: Using a custom domain

+If you own a custom domain, for example `yourname.com`, you can use this domain instead of `yourname.github.io`.
+To do this, follow the instructions provided by GitHub [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).
+There is some jargon in this article – try to follow it as best you can.
+Your _DNS Provider_ is usually the website you purchased your domain from, for example GoDaddy or NameCheap.

+Please note that if you have any other websites published from any of your GitHub repositories, those links will start forwarding to your custom domain as well.
+For example, if you had a site at `yourname.github.io/example-repo`, this will now forward to `yourname.com/example-repo`.
+If you're not sure what this means or if this is relevant for you, it probably isn't, so just go ahead with your custom domain.

 ## Making changes to your website

 _To update your website after it is published, follow these steps:_